 Crushed Red Pepper Flakes Crank up the Heat

 Spice presents itself in many forms, but when it comes to the combination of pasta, tomatoes, and garlic, crushed pepper flakes are the perfect pairing.

 Not everybody handles heat the same way, so if you’re making this sassy shrimp pasta for a crowd, hold back on the fiery flakes in the dish and serve a heaping helping alongside it instead, for the heat-seekers to sprinkle on at will.

 Those who do dig something a bit more bold will thank you.

 Craving succulent shrimp in another form?
 Give these recipes a try next:

 Where else do you dot addictively delicious crushed red pepper flakes?
 Over pepperoni pizza?
+In a paella?
 On top of a chilled Caesar salad?
 Share your favorite landing pads for this enticing spice in the comments below!
 And don’t forget to give this recipe a five-star rating if you loved it.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.